Cool Old Games

 The Deck

-The Michigan card game is played using two copies of the Standard Anglo-American 52-card Deck.
-The game forms its own special “Michigan” deck.
+Michigan is played using two copies of the Standard Anglo-American 52-card Deck.

 Placing Bets